- Richard Eyre

 - Liam Neeson, Laura Linney, Antonio Banderas, Romola Garai

 - Release Date

 British filmmaker Richard Eyre directed the film and adapted the story, and after his last picture, 2006’s Notes on a Scandal, the result is more than disappointing.
-His cinematographer Haris Zambarloukos (Sleuth, Venus) captures the beauty of the European setting, but Eyre failed to effectively adapt Schlink’s story for film.
+His cinematographer Haris Zambarloukos (Sleuth, Venus) captures the beauty of the European setting, but Eyre failed to effectively adapt Schlink’s story to film.
 We have barely a sense of these characters, and the responsibility to communicate who they are feels placed entirely on the shoulders of the actors: Neeson makes Peter more interesting than the character has any right to be; this actor plays a lot of characters like that (see Taken).
-Banderas plays a sexy Italian with a Spanish accent, which for him isn’t a stretch.
+Banderas plays a sexy Italian with a Spanish accent, which, for him, isn’t a stretch.
 And Linney appears primarily in vague flashbacks.
-The tone feels uncertain and the production overconfident that its stars will tell the story.
+The tone feels uncertain, and the production is overconfident that its stars will tell the story.
 No Mr. Eyre, that’s your job.